Poikilos/integratoredu/README.md

 ## Changes
+* (2017-09-01) do not allow making same username with different case, and allow different case when logging in
 * (2017-08-31) condense and clean up web gui; make use of bootstrap classes
 * (2017-08-31) trimmed redundant code from form handling now that form validation code and UAC are both based on predefined transaction_type and respective form specification
 * (2017-08-31) fixed issues where prefill_data wasn't cleared (after failed form validation) and therefore: pin was used invisibly, or heading was detected as valid but then not able to be saved.